nelvintan/nelvintan.github.io/financial.md

 The purpose of insurance is to provide a safety net for undesired circumstances (injury, illness, disability, etc.).
 An excellent guide to insurance is provided [here](https://www.reddit.com/r/singaporefi/comments/jdxn37/a_guide_to_insurance_in_singapore/).
 I believe integrated shield plans, life insurance, and total permanent disability insurance are the crucial ones.

-**Remark.** Generally, insurance saving, endowment and retirement plans are sub-optimal and it might be wise to avoid them.
+**Remark.** Generally, insurance saving, endowment, and retirement plans are sub-optimal and it might be wise to avoid them.
 This is explained in greater detail by this [post](https://www.reddit.com/r/singaporefi/comments/og2hjo/about_insurance_saving_endownment_and_retirement/).

 ### Investing